Creek in fall colors and rushing stream

 Subject of the following painting is a red country barn which I also painted in acrylic.
 My watercolor painting is larger than the acrylic one.
 Its size is 18 x 14 in (46 x 36 cm).
 Size means a lot in live presentation, but unfortunately not online.
 This painting relies on combination of saturated fall colors, tree shape and barn.
 Barn is placed strategically to increase the perspective and feeling of depth.
 I am trying to take pictures of my art with background in order size of paintings would be more visible.
 However, it’s not always possible.
 I love bold colors as much as simple grey and saturated brown tones.
 This particular image shines because of colors and diagonal use of composition elements.

 This is a barn which was painted a while ago.
 I love painting buildings, because of organized and completed lines and perspective.
 My mom had saved some drawings which were done when I was 12 and 13.
 That’s like half a century ago.
 These were my drawings of buildings and plants which I had done looking at the actual subject.
 We didn’t have internet or cameras then.
 I always loved drawing what’s around me.
-This painting is also quite big, it shows a country barn and side building as I see it.
-Green is also super amazing color and it really makes one feeling alive.
-The same goes for painting: vivid greens and lovely buildings.
+This painting is also quite big, it shows a country barn and side building as I saw them.
+Oranges and reds are also super energizing colors.
+The same goes for painting: vivid colors help.

 I hope you love my sunflowers and other paintings!
 It was great pleasure to paint the recent sunflowers, and this painting is the newest addition to my watercolor collection also.